Abstract algebra: Modern algebra

-The end of the 19th and the beginning of the 20th century saw a shift in the methodology of mathematics.
+The end of the 19th and the beginning of the 20th century saw a change in the methodology of mathematics.
 Abstract algebra emerged around the start of the 20th century, under the name modern algebra.
 Its study was part of the drive for more intellectual rigor in mathematics.
 Initially, the assumptions in classical algebra, on which the whole of mathematics (and major parts of the natural sciences) depend, took the form of axiomatic systems.
 No longer satisfied with establishing properties of concrete objects, mathematicians started to turn their attention to general theory.
 Formal definitions of certain algebraic structures began to emerge in the 19th century.
 For example, results about various groups of permutations came to be seen as instances of general theorems that concern a general notion of an abstract group.
 Questions of structure and classification of various mathematical objects came to the forefront.

-These processes were occurring throughout all of mathematics but became especially pronounced in algebra.
+These processes were occurring throughout all of mathematics but became especially noticeable in algebra.
 Formal definitions through primitive operations and axioms were proposed for many basic algebraic structures, such as groups, rings, and fields.
 Hence such things as group theory and ring theory took their places in pure mathematics.
 The algebraic investigations of general fields by Ernst Steinitz and of commutative and then general rings by David Hilbert, Emil Artin and Emmy Noether, building on the work of Ernst Kummer, Leopold Kronecker and Richard Dedekind, who had considered ideals in commutative rings, and of Georg Frobenius and Issai Schur, concerning representation theory of groups, came to define abstract algebra.
 These developments of the last quarter of the 19th century and the first quarter of the 20th century were systematically exposed in Bartel van der Waerden's Moderne Algebra, the two-volume monograph published in 1930–1931 that reoriented the idea of algebra from the theory of equations to the theory of algebraic structures.